-Subject Solely Because of an Investment In the Units
+There Are State, Local and Other Taxes To Which Unitholders Will Probably Be Subject Solely Because of an Investment in the Units

 In addition to federal income taxes, unitholders will likely be subject to other taxes, such as state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property.
 A unitholder will likely be required to file state and local income tax returns and pay state and local income taxes in some or all of the various jurisdictions in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
-The general partner anticipates that substantially all of our income will be generated in the following states: Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Minnesota, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island and West Virginia and Wisconsin.
-Each of these states currently imposes a personal income tax; however, New Hampshire's tax only applies to interest and dividend income.
+We anticipate that substantially all of our income will be generated in the following states: Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island and West Virginia and Wisconsin.
+Each of these states currently imposes a personal income tax; however, New Hampshire's tax applies only to interest and dividend income.
 It is the responsibility of each unitholder to file all United States federal, state and local tax returns that may be required of him.
 Counsel has not rendered an opinion on the state or local tax consequences of ownership or sale of units.